superbrothers/kubernetes-docs/kubectl.md

 ### Options

 ```
-      --as string                      Username to impersonate for the operation
+      --as string                      Username to impersonate for the operation.
+User could be a regular user or a service account in a namespace.
       --as-group stringArray           Group to impersonate for the operation, this flag can be repeated to specify multiple groups.
+      --as-uid string                  UID to impersonate for the operation.
       --cache-dir string               Default cache directory (default "/root/.kube/cache")
       --certificate-authority string   Path to a cert file for the certificate authority
       --client-certificate string      Path to a client certificate file for TLS